turingschool/front-end-curriculum/lessons/module-1/css-flexbox.md

 ## Vocabulary

-- `flexbox` a one-dimensional layout method for laying out items in rows or columns.
+- `flexbox` - a layout method for laying out items in rows or columns.
 Items flex to fill additional space and shrink to fit into smaller spaces
-- `display` a css property that sets whether an element is treated as a block or inline element and the layout used for its children, such as grid or flex
+- `display` - a css property that sets whether an element is treated as a block or inline element and the layout used for its children, such as grid or flex
 - `flex parent` or `flex container` - Any HTML element that has been given the `display: flex` declaration
 - `flex child` or `flex item` - Any _direct descendants_ of a flex parent
+- `main axis` – the primary axis along which flex items are laid out.
+It can be horizontal or vertical, and is defined by the direction set by the `flex-direction` property.

 <section class="checks-for-understanding">
 ## Warm Up